 Bulky item disposal

 The City of Ann Arbor does not pick up bulky items from the curb.
-Placing an old refrigerator, unwanted sofa, mattresses, broken television, rolls of carpeting, or the dozen bags of “stuff ” you just cleaned out of your closet, basement, attic, or garage can be result in a citation and subject to fines up to $1,000.
+Placing an old refrigerator, unwanted sofa, mattresses, broken television, rolls of carpeting, or the dozen bags of “stuff ” you just cleaned out of your closet, basement, attic, or garage can result in a citation and is subject to fines up to $1,000.

 Contact a private waste hauler